Necessary Roughness (film)

-Necessary Roughness is a 1991 American sport comedy film directed by Stan Dragoti, his final film.
+Necessary Roughness is a 1991 American sports comedy film directed by Stan Dragoti.
 The film stars Scott Bakula, Héctor Elizondo, Robert Loggia, and Harley Jane Kozak.
 Co-stars include Larry Miller, Sinbad, Jason Bateman, Kathy Ireland, Rob Schneider, and Fred Dalton Thompson.

-The film touches on an up-and-coming season at the fictional higher learning institution of Texas State University and its football team nicknamed the Fightin' Armadillos.
+The film touches on an up-and-coming season at the (then) fictional higher learning institution of Texas State University and its football team nicknamed the Fightin' Armadillos.
 (At the time the film was made, there was no Texas State University, but in 2003, Southwest Texas State University changed its name to Texas State University, nicknamed the Bobcats, which coincidentally was the "season opener" opponent of the fictional Texas State Armadillos.)

-The once-powerful Armadillos are forced to start the season with a host of new coaches and players after the previous staff and all but one players are banned following a scandal.
+The once-powerful Armadillos are forced to start the season with a host of new coaches and players after the previous staff and all but one player, Charlie Banks, are banned following a scandal.
 This predicament is based on the "death penalty" handed out to the Southern Methodist University football team for violations very similar to the ones found at the fictional Texas State.
+The film received mixed reviews from critics and was a moderate success at the box office, it has developed a cult following to the football community.

 Plot

-The Texas State University Fightin' Armadillos were once one of the most powerful teams in college football.
+The Texas State University Fighting Armadillos were once one of the most powerful teams in college football.
 After winning consecutive conference and national championships, massive NCAA violations resulted in the program having to forfeit years' worth of victories.
 All of the coaches were fired and all of the players are banned from returning and expelled from college except Charlie Banks, the only "clean" player, who never got to play despite having "heart".

-This move forces new head coach Ed "Straight Arrow" Gennero (Elizondo) to build an almost entirely new team with little assistance.
+This move forces new head coach Ed "Straight Arrow" Gennero to build an almost entirely new team with little assistance.
 No athletic scholarships are available, forcing them to hold tryouts.
-Along with this, they must worry about Phillip Elias (Miller), the dean of the university, who wants the team to fail so he can scrap it due to the corruption the football program has caused over the years, and funnel the funding into his own pocket.
+Along with this, they must worry about Phillip Elias, the dean of the university, who wants the team to fail so he can scrap it due to the corruption the football program has caused over the years, and funnel the funding into his own pocket.
 The coaches soon have a makeshift team in place.

 Due to Dean Elias declaring many prospective players ineligible because of poor grades, only 17 players are allowed on the team—not enough for separate offensive and defensive squads.
 The Armadillos are thus forced to play ironman football.
 The team lacks experience and talent in all areas, especially at quarterback, placekicker, and the defensive line.
-Assistant coach Wally "Rig" Riggendorf (Loggia) finds Paul Blake (Bakula), a 34-year-old high school star who never attended college due to his father's death.
+Assistant coach Wally "Rig" Riggendorf finds Paul Blake, a 34-year-old high school star who never attended college due to his father's death.
 Rig convinces him to enroll and become the Armadillos' quarterback.